 There's a huge difference between happiness and pleasure, yet there is still a correlation between them.
 We believe that by seeking pleasure and avoiding pain we will feel happy.
 And to an extent, that holds true.
 Pleasure is a momentary feeling that comes from something external while happiness is an internal state of mind.
 Pleasurable … Continue reading Happiness Vs. Pleasure: There’s A Difference

 Forgiveness is good not just for the person forgiven, but for the person who forgives.
 We often think of forgiveness as a kind, magnanimous act—an act of mercy or compassion extended to someone who wronged us.
-While that can be true, research over the past few decades has revealed enormous personal benefits to forgiveness as … Continue reading Why Practice Forgiveness?
+While that can be true, research over the past few decades has revealed enormous personal benefits to forgiveness as … Continue reading Why Should We Practice Forgiveness?

 It's essential to forgive yourself and others in order to release your guilt and decide to not allow it to suffocate you and your future opportunities.
 Forgiveness is not the same as acceptance of the hurt.
 It's about taking care of yourself so that you can move forward with your life without being controlled by … Continue reading The Heart Of Forgiveness